nackjicholson/backbone-model-wax/README.md

 [top](#contents)
 ### [Install](id:install)

+This mixin is on a team with **[backbone-collection-wax](https://github.com/CascadeEnergy/backbone-collection-wax)**.

+I couldn't define a circular dependency.
+So just don't install model-wax, go through collection-wax instead.

 Bower is a package manager for the web built by twitter, you should check it out, and download this package.

 `$ npm install bower -g`
-`$ bower install backbone-model-wax --save `
+`$ bower install backbone-collection-wax --save `

-The `--save` flag will save backbone-model-wax as a dependency in your project's `bower.json` file.
+The `--save` flag will save backbone-collection-wax as a dependency in your project's `bower.json` file.

-OR

-Download this project, take `backbone-model-wax.js` or `backbone-model-wax.min.js` files out and put them wherever you would like.
+By installing collection-wax you will also get model-wax.

 ---
 [top](#contents)